awsdocs/aws-config-developer-guide/doc_source/shield-drt-access.md

 # shield\-drt\-access<a name="shield-drt-access"></a>

-Checks if the DDoS response team \(DRT\) can access your AWS account\.
-The rule is NON\_COMPLIANT if AWS Shield Advanced is enabled but the role for DRT access is not configured\.
+Checks if the Shield Response Team \(SRT\) can access your AWS account\.
+The rule is NON\_COMPLIANT if AWS Shield Advanced is enabled but the role for SRT access is not configured\.

 **Identifier:** SHIELD\_DRT\_ACCESS